 Given that latex gloves are disposable, sterile, and sanitary, latex is still one of the most often used materials for gloves in the healthcare and medical industries.
 It provides wearers with defense against biological and chemical threats, making it the perfect option for individuals who interact with patients when performing veterinary work, caring for them, or performing dental work.

-Due to their flexibility, latex examination gloves are ideal for jobs that call for a high level of dexterity, touch sensitivity, and flexibility.
+Due to their flexibility, latex examination gloves (Learn: Best Latex Gloves Manufacturers in South Africa) are ideal for jobs that call for a high level of dexterity, touch sensitivity, and flexibility.
 For this reason, surgeons, dentists, dental hygienists, veterinarians, and other medical professionals frequently favor them.
 They also provide great protection against various caustics and detergents, as well as outstanding tear and puncture resistance.

 Due to the fact that latex is a very adaptable disposable glove material, latex examination gloves can be found in a variety of workplaces across numerous industries.
 Latex gloves are a common option in the following industries because of their chemical resistance, comfortable fit, and tear resistance: